 Information created in accordance with this policy may contain personal data.
 The school's use of this personal data will be in accordance with data protection law.
-The school has a privacy notice which explains how the school will use personal data for the benefit of pupils and parents.
-The privacy notices are published on the school's website.
-In addition, staff must ensure that they follow the school's data protection policies and procedures when handling personal data created in connection with this policy.
-This includes the school's data protection policy and information security policy.
+The school's privacy notice, which are published on the school website, explains how the school will use personal data for the benefit of pupils and parents.
+In addition, staff must ensure that they comply with data protection law and follow the DfE guidance Data Protection in Schools as well as the school's data protection policies/procedures when handling personal data.